danphilps/FinGov/README.md

 During live running of the models, monitoring of data drift is essential, and for additional safety a challenger model can be run in parallel to the live model, to ensure the live model is functioning well with respect to stakeholder KPIs.

 >> GovernanceUtils contains challenger model, fit and predict functions to compare live model performance; data drift functions to ensure the distributions of the input data are similar to the training data.

+## Acknolwedgements
+Thanks to Jim Landi of the CFAI, Peter Simon of Data Robot.